grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 ### Monitoring guidelines

-As the test runs, these are the indicators to monitor:
+As the test runs, these are good indicators to monitor:

 - **CPU utilization stays within 80%.**
   If all CPU cores are 100% utilized during the test run, you might notice performance degradation in your test results.